vranathunga/vranathunga/README.md

-# Vindya Ranathunga – Lecturer/Researcher
+# Vindya Ranathunga – Lecturer/ Researcher

 Welcome to my GitHub portfolio!
 I am a **lecturer and researcher with research interest in specializing in computational neurology**, focusing on the intersection of neuroscience, machine learning, and brain modeling.
 I am passionate about teaching, mentoring, and sharing reproducible research.